rabilrbl/just-the-docs/docs/customization.md

 `_includes/nav_footer_custom.html`

 Any content added to this file will appear at the bottom left of the page below the site's navigation.
-By default an attribution to Just the Docs is displayed which reads, `This site uses Just the Docs, a documentation theme for Jekyll.`.
+By default an attribution to Just the Docs is displayed which reads, `Site is powered by customized Just the Docs jekyll theme.`.

 ### Custom Search Placeholder
 {: .d-inline-block }